 Magical is a simple, no-code automation tool that you can add to Chrome for free.
 It offers quite a bit of flexibility in automating tasks.
 It includes a text expander that lets you save phrases and customizable message templates, and lets you automate data entry and scraping.

 Magical’s Transfers feature lets users scrape LinkedIn data from individual profiles.
-Simply select the variables you want to collect, and it’ll teleport the information from your open tabs to your spreadsheet with just a click.
-Unlike Phantombuster, Magical doesn’t come with pre-made scraping recipes—but it gives you full control over which variables to scrape.
+Simply select the info you want to collect, and it’ll teleport it from your open tabs to your spreadsheet with just a click.
+Unlike Phantombuster, Magical doesn’t come with pre-made scraping recipes—but it gives you full control over which information to scrape.

 You can get even more out of Magical—and Phantombuster—by using the two tools together.
 The Magical team put together this useful video showing you how to combine the two tools to conduct outreach at scale: